-- The project is capable of providing broadband internet service speeds of at least 100 Mbps downstream and 20 Mbps upstream for an average user during peak and off-peak hours, or current state standard, whichever is higher. - The project must connect the low-income community residents to a broadband network that offers free broadband service that meets program requirements. - The project is statutorily or categorically exempt from CEQA requirements.
+- The project is capable of providing broadband internet service speeds of at least 100 Mbps downstream and 20 Mbps upstream for an average user during peak and off-peak hours, or current state standard, whichever is higher. - The project must connect the low-income community residents to a broadband network that offers free broadband service that meets program requirements for at least five years after project completion. - The project is statutorily or categorically exempt from CEQA requirements.